jcsamuel19/tusq/traveler-nextjs/QUICK_FIX.md

 ALTER TABLE users
 ADD COLUMN IF NOT EXISTS first_name TEXT,
 ADD COLUMN IF NOT EXISTS last_name TEXT,
-ADD COLUMN IF NOT EXISTS email TEXT,
 ADD COLUMN IF NOT EXISTS auth_user_id UUID UNIQUE;

 CREATE INDEX IF NOT EXISTS idx_users_auth_user_id ON users(auth_user_id);
-CREATE INDEX IF NOT EXISTS idx_users_email ON users(email) WHERE email IS NOT NULL;
 ```

 4. **Run the SQL**